KingOzma/Pong/README.md

 The game Pong using Lua and Love2D
 Sound Effects from bfxr.net

-What I learned:
+What I learned:<br>
--Coding in Lua and how to use Love2D
+-Coding in Lua and how to use Love2D<br>
--Implementing sound effects into my application
+-Implementing sound effects into my application<br>
 -Using DeltaTime